Repelente808/Repots/README.md

 ```
 (yeah, it does everything)

+take a look at nwg-look to start setting up your system theme!

 Remember to do a reboot to don't get any trouble!

 To configure your keyboard layout take a look here ```~/.config/hypr/input.conf```